jk-nd/lightning-network-test/README.md

 # Lightning Network Test Implementation

-A comprehensive test environment for exploring and learning the Bitcoin Lightning Network.
+A comprehensive test environment for exploring and learning the Bitcoin Lightning Network using Docker containers.

 ## Overview

 This project provides a complete setup for testing and experimenting with the Lightning Network, including:

-- Bitcoin testnet node configuration
+- Bitcoin testnet node running in Docker
-- Lightning Network Daemon (LND) setup
+- Lightning Network Daemon (LND) running in Docker
 - Web interface for interacting with Lightning Network
 - Payment channel management
 - Transaction testing tools